hogepodge/tvm-docker/README.md

 a remote branch in the TVM repository to push work to.

 After the container is running, you can shell in to it by calling `make shell`.
 You can also serve documents for preview with `make sphinx-serve`.

-Finally, when you are done working in the environment, you can call `make stop`.
-Note that `make stop` is a destructive act, any work you have running in the environment will be lost as the container is stopped and removed.
+If you want to stop the container, you can call `make stop`.
+You can restart it with `make start`.
+If you are done working with a container, you can run `make clean` which will stop and remove the container.
+Note that this is a destructive act, any work you have running in the environment will be lost as the container is stopped and removed.